Gravitational radiations from periodic orbits around Einstein-\AE{}ther black holes: Introduction

 In this paper, we investigate the gravitational wave emission from the periodic orbital motion of a test particle around a black hole in Einstein-\AE{}ther theory.
-While the periodic orbits around the Einstein-\AE{}ther black hole has been previously studied in \cite{Azreg-Ainou:2020bfl}, here our purpose is to explore the periodic orbits in more detail and focus on the corresponding gravitational wave radiations.
+While the periodic orbits around the Einstein-\AE{}ther black hole have been previously studied in \cite{Azreg-Ainou:2020bfl}, here our purpose is to explore the periodic orbits in more detail and focus on the corresponding gravitational wave radiations.
 Einstein-\AE{}ther theory is a generally covariant theory of gravity which breaks the Lorentz symmetry locally.
-This theory introduces a timelike vector field, the \ae{}ther field, which provides a preferred timelike direction but remains consistent with current theoretical and observational constraints by properly choosing its four coupling constants $c_i$ \cite{Jacobson:2007veq, Eling:2004dk}.
+This theory introduces a timelike vector field, the \ae{}ther field, which provides a preferred timelike direction but remains consistent with current theoretical and observational constraints by properly choosing its four coupling constants $c_i$'s \cite{Jacobson:2007veq, Eling:2004dk}.
+Perturbative analysis of Einstein–\AE{}ther theory on a Minkowski background, with all coupling constants $c_1,c_2,c_3,c_4$ non-zero, indicates the existence of one scalar, two vectors, and two tensor propagating degrees of freedom \cite{Jacobson:2004ts}.